-- Those Two Guys: He shares all his scenes with Kobin as they offering Mon Mothma competing advice on the war and politics, with Ij typically advocating for more hardline and military options.
+- Those Two Guys: He shares all his scenes with Korbin as they offering Mon Mothma competing advice on the war and politics, with Ij typically advocating for more hardline and military options.

-- Vitriolic Best Buds: Despite their vastly different political opinions, Kobin and Ij get along well outside of work and often have dinner with each others families.
+- Vitriolic Best Buds: Despite their vastly different political opinions, Korbin and Ij get along well outside of work and often have dinner with each others families.

 Chancellorship of Lanever Villecham (33 ABY - 34 ABY)

 A male Tarsunt who served as Chancellor of the New Republic, circa thirty years after the Battle of Endor.
 His refusal to brand the First Order as a threat (especially after Senator Organa’s constant warnings) gets him, the New Republic and billions of innocents killed.

 - All There in the Manual: Almost all information about him comes from supplementary materials, such as the novelization and the Visual Dictionary.
 His screen time in the movie amounts to looking horrified next to Korr Sella as Hosnian Prime is annihilated.